open-s4c/dice/doc/design.md

 debugging features.

-# 6. Loading Modules
+# 6. Builtins and plugins

 Dice is designed to be loaded as a shared library with `LD_PRELOAD`.
 The core library in Dice has only the Pubsub and the Mempool modules inside.
-Addtional modules can be loaded in two ways.
+Additional modules can be loaded in two ways.

 ## 6.1.
 Shared Library Modules